Charity shops in Folkestone

 Going to a specialist precious-metal buyer in person would mean a journey inland.
 Canterbury, the nearest city, is around 18 miles away, roughly a 25 to 35 minute drive each way, and that assumes a volunteer is free and willing to carry valuable items there and back.

 The prepaid label takes that trip off the table.
-GoldPaid emails a Special Delivery label, the parcel is sent insured, and the return is insured too if the charity says no. Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+GoldPaid emails a Special Delivery label, the parcel is sent tracked and signed for, and the return is covered too if the charity says no. Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Donated items a Folkestone shop should not rush to price